 In addition to access to work-related needs, such as phones, fax machines, and computers, people in executive rehab programs have access to a multitude of treatments for a comprehensive approach to recovery.

-The exact types of treatments offered will vary by rehab center, but some include:
+The exact types of treatments offered will vary by the professional rehab center, but some include:

 Medications can be offered to help individuals taper off the use of drugs or to manage long-term withdrawal symptoms during treatment.
 This method is known as medication-assisted treatment (MAT) and is always paired alongside behavioral and other therapies for a well-rounded start to recovery.

-Ultimately, an executive rehab program should result in the following: the individual overcomes withdrawal symptoms, learns to manage addiction and acquires the skills needed to remain substance-free.
+Ultimately, an executive rehab program should help you get through withdrawal symptoms, learn to manage addiction, and acquire the skills needed to remain substance-free.
 Treatments used to accomplish these goals will depend on the individual and the rehab center they choose.

 Keeping Your Job While Seeking Addiction Treatment

-This arrangement may seem like the perfect fit for some, but may not offer the structure and environment necessary to help an individual overcome physical dependence and learn to manage addiction.
+This arrangement may seem like the perfect fit for some.
+Still, it may not offer the structure and environment necessary to help an individual overcome physical dependence and learn to manage addiction.
 Addiction is a disease known to be plagued by relapse, which means treatment must be intense and focused, and outpatient programs do not always offer this level of intensity.

 Some may be worried that they will lose their job while seeking addiction treatment, but there are ways to ensure you can keep your position and still get the help you need.
-Many workplaces have programs in place to ensure employees get the help they need for treatment of problems like substance abuse and addiction.
+Many workplaces have programs to ensure employees get the help they need to treat problems like substance use and addiction.